buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcActorResource/Entities/IfcTelecomAddress.md

 # IfcTelecomAddress

-This entity represents an address to which telephone, electronic mail and other forms of telecommunications should be addressed.
+This entity represents an address to which telephone, electronic mail and other forms of telecommunications should be addressed.<!-- end of definition -->

 > HISTORY  New entity in IFC2x.